EmmanuelBeziat/debian-install/README.md

 mkdir /etc/opendkim/keys
 ```

-> 🔺In the next steps, "mail" is going to be a reference to the selector.
+> 🔺In the next steps, `mail` is going to be a reference to the selector.
 In this example, the target mail address would be `mail@yourdomain.com`.
 It could be changed to anything, but be sure to keep the selector of your choice and use it in replacement for `mail` in every step.

 And finally, each configuration files: